 The “Charity” will make a decision as to the successful applicant, taking into account the matters set out above and any other matters the “Charity” considers relevant.

-The scholarship will be awarded by the Provincial President of the Catenian Association (Province 20), on the recommendation of the “Charity”
+The scholarship will be awarded by the President of the “Charity”, on the recommendation of the Trustees.

 METHOD OF PAYMENT

-- Recipients are required to complete a grant expenditure form for payment of funds.
+- Recipients are required to complete a “Gift Expenditure Form” for payment of funds.

-A Scholarship will be tenable for the duration of the recipient’s current degree.
+A scholarship will be tenable for the duration of the recipient’s current degree at University.

 - REPORTING REQUIREMENTS